madurimanoj/git-login-api/README.md

 ## Managing State: RxJS

 ### What is RxJS
 For managing state I chose RxJS (Reactive extensions for javascript).
 I'm fairly new to reactive programming, but very enthusiastic.
-The motto of it is something like 'everything is (or can be treated as) a stream.'Anyway, 'stream' is short for 'asynchronous data stream,' and it can mean anything from clicks on a button to the incremental arrival of data from netflix when you try to 'stream' a movie.
-We already deal with streams all the time; but the insight behind RxJS is to treat streams as arrays.
-If a stream of clicks is an array, I can call forEach on it.
+The motto of it is something like 'everything is (or can be treated as) a stream.
+'Anyway, 'stream' is short for 'asynchronous data stream,' and it can mean anything from clicks on a button to the incremental arrival of data from netflix when you try to 'stream' a movie.
+We already deal with streams all the time.
+The insight behind RxJS is that we can treat streams as arrays.
+So what?
+Well, if a stream of clicks is an array, I can call forEach on it.
 I can call map and filter and reduce on it.
 I can sharpen and transform it in myriad ways, declaratively, and without needing to rely on any external or global variables to track my application state.

 ### How did I use RxJS
-Rx.Observable.scan is a reduce-adjacent iterator (in RxJS-speak, an 'operator'), that publishes it's accumulator after every iteration rather than just at the end.
+Rx.Observable.scan is a reduce-adjacent iterator (in RxJS-speak, an 'operator'), that publishes it's accumulator after every iteration, rather than just at the end.
 Which makes if perfect for DIY Redux.
 Look out Dan Abramov.
-I also used it for my search suggestions feature.

 ## Actions
 I broke the app out into 3 views: the list of followers, the user card, and the load more button.
 I didn't treat the search bar as a simple view.
-In my build its both a visible and interactive component of the app, as well as a mediator, or action creator, between the views and state store.If you click a followers card, their name replaces the current value in the search bar, the search bar value propagates to the state store, the state store updates the views.
+In my build its both a visible and interactive component of the app, as well as a mediator, or action creator, between the views and state store.
+If you click a follower's card, their name replaces the current value in the search bar, the new value in the search bar is propagated to the state store, the state store updates the views.
 A nice unidirectional data flow.

 ## Views and rendering: hypertext and snabbdom
 Just becuase I didn't think the app needed a shiny new framework doesn't mean I planned to make it janky.
 I used a library called Snabbdom, a virtual dom, to keep the dom updated and all the animations fresh.